RobMixon/daily-journal/README.md

 The daily journal is still under development and will be completed sometime around christmas 2020.

+## Installing

+clone/fork this repository to your local hard drive serve utilizing the terminal

 ## Usage

 This could be used by anyone looking to save a daily journal while they learn new concepts and track their mood while doing so.